Transition For Youth with Disabilities

 Governor’s Youth Council

 The Governor’s Youth Council developed a resource to assist parents in career planning with their children.
-The Career Planning Folder is a free resource for you to download and print to use as often as you would like to help your youth begin thinking about careers, researching, setting goals, and taking strides toward achieving those goals.
+The free Career Planning Folder is available to help your youth begin thinking about careers, researching, setting goals and taking strides toward achieving those goals.

 How to Apply